 Toll services are telecommunications services, wireline, wireless, or interconnected VoIP services, that enable customers to communicate outside of local exchange calling areas.
 Toll service revenues include intrastate, interstate, and international long distance services.
+For wireless providers, toll services are telecommunications services that enable customers to communicate outside the customer's plan-defined home calling area.45 The term "home calling area" is used generally by wireless carriers to denote the plan-defined area in which a subscriber may make calls and incur no additional charges beyond the plan-specific per month charge, assuming the subscriber does not exceed the plan allotted minutes.46

 Line 411. - Revenues from prepaid calling cards provided either to customers, distributors or to retail establishments.
-Prepaid card includes prepaid service where the customer utilizes the service provider's switching platform and a personal identification number (PIN) for purposes of verification and billing, even if the customer does not receive a physical card.
-Gross billed revenues should represent the amounts actually paid by end user customers and not the amounts paid by distributors or retailers, and should not be reduced or adjusted for discounts provided to distributors or retail establishments.
+Prepaid card includes prepaid service where the customer utilizes the service provider's switching platform and a personal identification number (PIN) for purposes of verification and billing, even if the customer does not receive a physical card.47 Gross billed revenues should represent the amounts actually paid by end user customers and not the amounts paid by distributors or retailers, and should not be reduced or adjusted for discounts provided to distributors or retail establishments.
 All prepaid card revenues are classified as end-user revenues.
 For purposes of completing this Worksheet, prepaid card revenues should be recognized when end-user customers purchase the cards.
 The international portion of revenue, however, should be reported consistently with the filer's 43.61 international traffic data reports.